 - Willingness to serve as a champion for green and inclusive growth, within national development priorities, as well as regionally and globally.

 A.15 P4G partner organizations contribute valuable expertise, resources, and contacts to help identify and support public-private partnerships throughout the world.
-Our initial partner organizations are the Global Green Growth Institute, C40 Cities, the International Finance Corporation, the World Economic Forum, and hosting partner the World Resources Institute.
+Our initial partner organizations are the Global Green Growth Institute, C40 Cities, the International Finance Corporation, UN Global Compact, the World Economic Forum, and hosting partner the World Resources Institute.
 P4G works with these leading organizations to bring additional knowledge in areas such as financing, green technology, and sustainable development.